 The radiation emission levels are also increasing because of the network's greater needs and the use of new more rapid emission technologies.

-Previously there were only antennas that emitted radiation 2G (GSM900MHz, GSM1800MHz) and now we have additional antennas 3G (UMTS 2100MHz) and 4G (1800MHz or other frequencies) all different waveforms, with unknown effects on humans.
+Previously there were only antennas that emitted radiation 2G (GSM900MHz, GSM1800MHz) and now we have additional antennas for 3G (UMTS 2100MHz) and 4G (1800MHz or other frequencies) which are all different waveforms with unknown effects on humans.

-This trend will continue in the following years with new, faster, antennas added to the existing cell phone masts network, without stopping the emission of the existing antennas 2G, 3G, 4G, in order to serve subscribers with older devices.
+This trend will continue in the following years with newer and faster antennas added to the existing cell phone mast networks, without stopping the emission of the existing antennas in order to serve subscribers with older devices.

 Where are cell phone masts installed?

-- Mobile phone antennas are usually installed on roofs of houses and workplaces etc.
+- Mobile phone antennas are usually installed on roofs of houses, workplaces etc.

 - Common installation locations: next to busy roads, buildings of telecommunication companies, in corporate buildings, factories, areas with many offices, shops etc.

 - In sparsely populated areas the antennas emit with more power and have a coverage area as much as 20km.
-In urban areas antennas with less power are used (macrocells with coverage area up to 20 Km and microcells up to 1 km).
+Antennas with less power are used in urban areas (macrocells with a coverage area of up to 20 Km and microcells up to 1 km).

-- The more densely populated the area, the more antennas.
+- The more densely populated the area, the more antennas there are.